Death Trance

-Death Trance (デス・トランス) is a 2005 Japanese action/fantasy film based on the manga of the same name by Kana Takeuchi.
+Death Trance (デス・トランス, Desu toransu) is a 2006 Japanese action/fantasy film based on the manga of the same name by Kana Takeuchi.
 It stars Tak Sakaguchi of Versus fame, alongside Kentaro Seagal (son of actor Steven Seagal) and Takamasa Suga.
 The film is the directorial debut of Yuji Shimomura, best known for his work as an action director, stuntman, and frequent collaborator of Ryuhei Kitamura.
 The film's soundtrack features several tracks by the metal band Dir En Grey.

 Plot

 In an unknown place at an unknown time, a swordsman named Grave (Sakaguchi) yearns for the ultimate battle.
 Legend tells of a black coffin kept at the Tougan Temple which has the power to grant any man's deepest desire.
 Hoping to utilize the coffin's ability to fulfill his wish, Grave infiltrates the temple and steals it.
 Accompanied by a mysterious young girl (Asada), Grave travels across the land towards a desert oasis, a place the tales indicate as being linked to the coffin's power.

 Contrary to the popular legend, the Tougan monks believe that the coffin holds the Goddess of Destruction, who was banished from Heaven for trying to destroy the world, and whose release will bring about the apocalypse.
 Fearing the implications of Grave's actions, the monks dispatch Ryuen (Suga) to retrieve the coffin and prevent it from being opened.
 But many other forces are also searching for Grave and his prize, including treasure hunter Sid (Seagal), and an all-out free-for-all ensues as they all struggle to discover the secret power of the coffin.